scferrada/starter-hugo-academic/content/promotion/best-student-paper-resource-award-iswc17/index.md

     url: http://iswc2017.ai.wu.ac.at/program/awards/
 ---

-For the paper *IMGpedia: a Linked Dataset with Content-based Analysis of Wikimedia Images*, at ISWC 2017.
+For the paper *IMGpedia: a Linked Dataset with Content-based Analysis of Wikimedia Images*, at the 16th International Semantic Web Conference in 2017.